toralf/tor-relays/README.md

 ## Details

-Tor bridges are deployed via an _Ansible_ role, using a recent Debian OS.
+Tor bridges are deployed via an _Ansible_ role using a recent Debian OS.

 The scripts under [bin](./bin) works for the Hetzner cloud.
 Same applies to the Ansible task [network.yaml](./playbooks/roles/setup/tasks/network.yaml).